camunda/camunda-docs-manual/content/user-guide/process-engine/delegation-code.md

 `created`, and before it has been `completed`.

 The **complete** event occurs when the task is _successfully_ completed and just before the task is deleted from the runtime data.
-No other event is fired after the *complete* event, the *complete* event results in an end of the task event lifecycle.
+A successful execution of a task's **complete** Task Listeners results in an end of the task event lifecycle.

-The **delete** event occurs just before the task is deleted from the runtime data, because of an interrupting Boundary Event, an interrupting Event Subprocess, or a Process Instance deletion.
+The **delete** event occurs just before the task is deleted from the runtime data, because of:

+1. An interrupting Boundary Event;
+1. An interrupting Event Subprocess;
+1. A Process Instance deletion;
+1. A BPMN Error thrown inside a Task Listener.

 No other event is fired after the *delete* event since it results in an end of the task event lifecycle.
 This means that the *delete* event is mutually exclusive with the *complete* event.